rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 * Establish a connection from RStudio to your Oracle Database instance to prepare, explore, and visualize data.
 * Use R for exploratory data analysis, data visualization, data organization (bucketing of data in train and test buckets),
-* Use Attribute Importance, Principle Component Analysis, Model Building, and Model Validations techniques
+* Use Attribute Importance, Principle Component Analysis, model building, and model validations techniques
 * Use an OML4R Regression models for estimating customer life-time value (LTV)
 * Use an OML4R Classification models for LTV_BIN assignment for unassigned customers
 * Validate predictions using RMSE (Root Mean Squared Error) and Confusion Matrix methods

 Note: AutoML is currently not available for OML4R (it is only available for OML4Py).
 AutoML UI is currently available for ADB ONLY.
-However, OML4R is currently not available for ADB.Therefore, we will not be using AutoML in this lab.
+However, OML4R is currently not available for ADB.
+Therefore, we will not be using AutoML in this lab.

 ### Prerequisites

 * Oracle Database 21c, 19c, or 18c installed on-premises (or in a VM in Cloud);
-* R, RStudio, and required libraries
+* R, RStudio Server, and required libraries

 ## Task 1: Connect to RStudio client and establish database connection

-RStudio provides a GUI/BUI IDE for R. RStudio has been pre-configured on your VM running the database server.
+RStudio provides a GUI (Graphical User Interface) and BUI (Browser User Interface) IDE for R. Note that RStudio Server has been pre-configured on your VM running the database server.

 ![rstudio](./images/rstudio-desc.png)